Ramón Heredia (baseball)

-Ramón Heredia Ponce de Leon (born February 18, 1913, date of death unknown) was a Cuban Negro league infielder who played between 1939 and 1941.
+Ramón Heredia Ponce de Leon (born February 18, 1913, date of death unknown) was a Cuban professional baseball third baseman, first baseman and second baseman who played in the Negro leagues from 1939–1941 and in the Mexican League from 1942–1947, as well as in 1949.

 A native of Matanzas, Cuba, Heredia made his Negro leagues debut in 1939 with the New York Cubans.
-He played three seasons with New York, then went on to spend several seasons in the Mexican League through the late 1940s.
+He played three seasons with New York, then went on to spend five seasons with the Industriales de Monterrey and two seasons with the Azules de Veracruz in the Mexican League.